pyrocko/grond/docs/source/overview/index.rst

     The directory, by convention ending with the suffix ``.grun``, where Grond stores intermediate and final results during an optimisation run.
 The rundir is created by Grond when running the ``grond go`` subcommand.

 Dataset
-    The dataset is a section in the config file telling Grond where to look for input data (waveforms, insar scenes, gnss data) and meta-data (station coordinates, instrument responses, blacklists, picks, event catalogues, etc.).
+    The dataset is a section in the config file telling Grond where to look for input data (waveforms, InSAR scenes, GNSS data) and meta-data (station coordinates, instrument responses, blacklists, picks, event catalogues, etc.).

 Misfit
     The misfit is the value of the objective function obtained for a given source model proposal.
 The global misfit may by aggregated from weighted contributions of multiple Grond targets (see below).